Skip to main content

 The Signal Stack That Wins

-Businesses that dominate their local AI results do not rely on any single signal.
-They build a location signal stack: structured data, citation consistency, location-specific content, local media mentions, and platform-specific optimizations all working together.
-The businesses that understand this stack are the ones AI recommends.
-The ones that do not are the ones being replaced by competitors in other cities.
+Businesses that dominate their local AI results do not rely on a single signal.
+They build a stack: structured data, citation coherence, location-specific content, local media, and platform-specific optimization, all working together.
+The operators who understand the stack are the ones AI recommends.
+The ones who do not are the ones being replaced by competitors in other cities.
+See your stack scored for free.

 Key Takeaway